emaspero/GA-Project04-Frontend-Trips-Tips/README.md

 # Challenges and Wins
 ## Challenges
 - One of the biggest challenges was understanding how the loading and rendering of the data works in React.
-On occasions we got stuck as the program was not able to find and read some data (eg. the current User id).
+On occasions we got stuck as the program was not able to find and read some data (eg. the current User id) before rendering the page.
-- The earliest challenged that we faced was figuring out how the data is passed between back-end and front-end and how the whole app communicates.
+- The earliest challenge that we faced was figuring out how the data is passed between back-end and front-end and how the whole app communicates.
 - Working with different components respecting the hierarchy.
-- As much as possible we tried to overcome each obstacle and error by ourselves, doing a lot of Google researches and liaising with the React community trying to understand how other devs implemented effective solutions, rather than copying and pasting.
+- As much as possible we tried to overcome each obstacle and error by ourselves, doing a lot of Google research and liaising with the React community trying to understand how other devs implemented effective solutions, rather than copying and pasting.
 ## Wins
 - Team-Work: Every single day the whole team participated with enthusiasm during the morning stand-ups.
 The constructive environment encouraged us to share our blockers and bugs and we all made a conscious effort towards solving each obstacle along the way.
 - Implemented features such as the like functionality and the filtering option.
 - Image uploads successfully works and images get sent to a cloud-storage rather than to a local storage.
 ## Bugs
-- After editing an existing trip the success pop-up message does not display on the screen. - FIXED
+- A newly uploaded image sometimes appears as the image for an existing trip.
 ## Key Learnings
 This project helped each member of the Team to gain a stronger understanding of React and its unidirectional flow.
 While putting our theoretical knowledge into practice, we realized the importance of sketching and thinking through an application before starting to write the code.
+This was my first experience with React, understanding how the loading and rendering of the data works took several trial-and-error attempts and a considerable amount of time was spent Googling and researching.
+While developing the app, we often ended up having to move certain elements (eg. functions) up the hierarchy as the unidirectional flow would not allow us to pass them upwards.
+I personally did underestimate the amount that should be spent thinking through the element’s hierarchy and I will not make that mistake again.
+One of my key-learnings is how helpful explaining your bug and blockers to your teammate is.
+Sometimes putting the problem into words and presenting it to someone else allowed me to see the whole issue from a completely different perspective and enabled me to find different approaches.
+Also, from a listener perspective, carefully listening to my teammates explaining their obstacles allowed me to gather a deeper understanding about their code and how that flowed into the application.
+My favorite part of this project has been attending our daily stand-ups and debugging sessions.
+I was extremely lucky with my teammates as we worked flawlessly together.
+I felt confident and at ease while explaining my blockers as, often, either Marc or Alex would point me towards a different direction and would allow me to spend time researching and trying different paths, rather than just solving the problems.
+Communicating regularly really was the key to overcoming and winning our challenges.
 # Future Enhancements
 - Add additional sections to the initial "add a Trip" form allowing the User to share recommendations, warnings and expenses.
 - Allow Users to add comments to the existing travel experiences to start a conversation and interact with the community.
 - Implement filters in order to make it easier for Users' to find relevant experiences tailored to their interests and needs.
 - While registering, a User can add a home country that would also display the local currency.
 - Have different levels of Users, implementing an Admin tier that can deleted Users and edit/delete all User's experience to maintain a level of quality within the experiences.